meldeleon/elixir_notes/functional_programming_with_elixir_notes.md

 ```

 ### Struct
+- Structs are maps with reduced functionality, compile-time checks, and default values.
+Reduced functionality means that structs cannot use protocols defined for maps like Enum, but can use functions from the Map module.
 - In order to create a structure, you need to create a module.
 - Macros: codes that generates other code. `defmodule` and `defstruct` are macros.
 ```elixir